BerkinAKKAYA/cli-timer/README.md

 # cli-timer

 cli-timer is a fork of [ttytimer by mbarbar][ttytimer], which is a fork of the [tty-clock by xorg62][tty-clock].
-Unlike tty-clock, this fork counts **up from zero**, instead of counting down from a number.
+Unlike ttytimer, this fork counts **up from zero**, instead of counting down from a number.

 [ttytimer]: https://github.com/mbarbar/ttytimer